Chiark-Collective/Pointcept/report/main.typ

 Recent research has explored variations of LoRA, such as QLoRA (Quantized LoRA), which further reduces memory requirements by using quantization techniques @dettmers2023qlora, and AdaLoRA, which adaptively adjusts the rank during training @zhang2023adalora.
 These developments continue to push the boundaries of efficient fine-tuning, making it possible to adapt large language models and diffusion models on consumer-grade hardware.

-== Conclusion
-LoRA represents a significant advancement in the field of transfer learning, offering a compelling balance between performance, efficiency, and flexibility.
+In summary, LoRA represents a significant advancement in the field of transfer learning, offering a compelling balance between performance, efficiency, and flexibility.
 Its widespread adoption in both academic and industrial settings underscores its importance in the current landscape of deep learning research and applications @hu2021lora.

 = Site Data
 Heritage Building Information Modeling (HBIM) data consists of detailed, structured 3D models of historical buildings that capture both their geometric features and semantic information.
 It includes precise representations of architectural elements like walls, columns, windows, and other building components, often derived from laser scans, photogrammetry, and archival records.
 HBIM data not only provides an accurate digital replica of the building's structure but also embeds relevant historical and construction details, making it a valuable resource for conservation, restoration, and analysis of heritage sites.